canlilar/binderhub-deploy-gke/README.md

 5. Leave the "Key Type" as JSON.
 6. Click "Create" to create the key and save the key file to your system.

 You will provide the path to this file under `credentials_file` in `config.json` described above.
+The path needs to be relative (ie. /home/username/binderhub-deploy-gke/key.json).

 > :rotating_light: The service account key file provides access to your Google cloud project.
 > It should be treated like any other secret credential.